MartynRoberts/FrontEndDoc-JDSportsFashionPlc/README.md

     h1 { font-weight :bold; }

     /* good */
-    h1 { font-weight: bold; }
+    h1{font-weight:bold}
     ```

-  - Use a single space between the last selector and the opening brace that begins the declaration block.
+  - Use no single space between the last selector and the opening brace that begins the declaration block.

   - The opening brace should be on the same line as the last selector in a given rule.